lemanschik/carlo/README.md

 #### Q: What happens if the user does not have Chrome installed?

 Carlo prints an error message when Chrome can not be located.
+Soon it will point you to install it.

 #### Q: What is the minimum Chrome version that Carlo supports?

-Chrome Stable channel, versions 70.* are supported.
+Chrome Stable channel, till dev-channel so nightly

 <!-- [END faq] -->